DerfJagged/MediaWiki-StripExifGPSData/README.md

 ## Configuration

 You can optionally edit StripExifGPSData.php to change the line containing:

 `$cmd = "exiftool -overwrite_original -gps:all= " . escapeshellarg( $path );`

 to strip any desired metadata.
 For instance, to strip all metadata:

 `$cmd = "exiftool -overwrite_original -all= " . escapeshellarg( $path );`

-Documentation can be found on [https://exiftool.org/ the exiftool website].
+Documentation can be found on [the exiftool website](https://exiftool.org/).

 ## Notes
 * You are not required to set `$wgShowEXIF = false;` to use this extension.